bsvetchine/django-payzen/docs/installation.rst

     pip install https://github.com/bsvetchine/django-payzen/archive/master.zip

+2. Add django_payzen in your INSTALLED_APPS

+Edit your django settings.py and add django_payzen in your INSTALLED_APPS.

-2. Configure django-payzen settings :doc:`/settings`.
+2. Configure your :doc:`django-payzen settings /settings`.

+In your settings.py file, add the settings specific to django-payzen.

 3. Include "django_payzen.urls" in your urls.py